kashifmin/flutter_tensorflow_lite/README.md

 A Flutter plugin to access TensorFlow Lite apis.
 [TensorFlow Lite](https://www.tensorflow.org/mobile/tflite/) is TensorFlow’s lightweight solution for mobile and embedded devices.
+With TensorFlow Lite you can deploy machine learning models on phones in your Android/iOS app.

 ## Usage
 Add `tensorflow_lite` to your [pubspec.yaml](https://flutter.io/platform-plugins/)